An Appointment With The Gallows eBook #18

 The bailiff called out, “All rise.” and as everyone stood up, the judge went into one room and the twelve jurors walked into another room and closed the door.
 Sheriff Sandoval put the shackles back on Susan’s wrists and ankles and she was taken back to her cell.
 Once her cell door was locked and the sheriff had left, she knew all too well what the verdict would be… ‘Guilty.’

 She was going to be the first woman to be hung in Marble, probably the first woman in the Colorado Territory to be hung.
 As tears fell from her eyes she made no effort to wipe them away.
 She didn’t feel any regret though for the man she killed.
 He had it coming.
 Had she been able to, she would have shot him a few more times.
 At least Parson O’Malley had promised her that the undertaker would bury her beside her mother and father.

 Death by hanging was not the future Susan had planned for herself when she stepped off the stagecoach wearing a blood stained dress five years ago.
 Nor did she plan on being a whore.
 But fate or destiny doesn’t always deal us a good hand of cards.
 You take the cards life hands you and make the best of what you’re given.
 As tears fell from her eyes more freely Susan realized she had hoped one day to marry a good man who didn’t look at her as a whore.

-An Appointment With The Gallows! is my newest 2014 action-packed western frontier eBook.
+An Appointment With The Gallows is my newest 2014 action-packed western frontier eBook.
+This eBook was uploaded onto Amazon on August 5, 2015.
 It does contain a small bit of erotic content, but nothing distasteful.
 I’ve made this comment section so I can share with visitors to my website what readers feel about this particular eBook.
 To share your comments too, just go back up to the top of the page and click on the Contact Me tab.